Every path to motivational speaker success is as unique as the person walking it. ~KSwanson

 In the beginning, and probably all throughout your career, you will be adjusting this business plan and model.
 You will add new things and take away things that didn’t work.
 Life is about adapting to change, and a story that becomes stagnant dies.
 So you must constantly breathe new life into your business plan and model.
 Your business should change as much as the world around you does.

-Every Successful Motivational Speaker Has A Different Business Plan and Model by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+Public Speaking Success Requires a Unique Plan by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.